-When my youngest was two, I fell deeper into my addiction.
 We became homeless and there were times that I would have the children sitting on the curb while I begged for money for food, knowing that once the children had a convenience store hamburger, I would use the rest of the money on drugs.
 These sweet innocent children experienced more in their first few years of life than anyone should ever experience in a lifetime.
 The state intervened and removed the children from me; a day that is imprinted in their memories, etched with pain and sorrow.
 I still failed to realize the impact my choices had on my children.
 They were separated into two different homes and then three, eventually being placed with my mother.
 My mother became too ill to care for them and they were taken into custody–once again separated in three different homes.
 During this time, they were only allowed to visit each other on one occasion.
 At the time of removal from my mother’s custody, I had the realization that I may not ever see my children again so I made a desperate move and turned myself in to jail.
 I had been running from multiple warrants and I knew there was no other way that I was going to be able to get “clean” off of drugs but to detox in jail where I had no access.

 On my youngest’s 5th birthday, I entered into a 90-day inpatient drug rehab.
 My caseworker explained that I had smaller than a 15% chance of ever seeing my children again and I responded, “even if I don’t ever get custody of them back, they will still know that I fought for them, that they were worth fighting for.”
 Throughout the next several months, I was told about the Hutton Settlement Children’s Home.
 I can’t express the emotion that over took me as I toured Hutton; as I was told that the focus was to keep sibling groups togther, as I was told that I would be able to have a relationship with my children.
 I was overwhelmed with the sense of belonging that my children would experience, the love and nurturing that they would know.
 I could not deny my children that opportunity; they deserved a home where they could thrive.